 - There are no additional registration requirements for an eNotary to be able to perform remote online notarizations.

 Step 1: You must be an Arkansas notary in Good Standing.
 Complete the Online Application for Electronic Notary Commission, which requires a $25 fee paid electronically ($20 application fee and $5 convenience fee).
+You will file an amendment for "enotary initial application".
+See Pages 19-20 in the User Guide for more details.

 Note: If you have less than a year left on your traditional pen and ink commission, it is recommended that you wait until you renew that commission before applying to become an eNotary.
 Your eNotary commission will expire on the same date as your pen and ink commission.